Mshandev/Ecommerce-Apis/README.md

 # Ecommerce Apis - NestJS

 This repository hosts the source code for a feature-rich eCommerce application built with NestJS.
 It includes user authentication, product management, order processing, and role-based access control.
-The application uses JWT for authentication, Bcrypt for password hashing, Multer for file uploads, and Swagger for API documentation.
+The application uses JWT for authentication, Bcrypt for password hashing, Mysql for database, TypeORM, Nest Access Control, and Swagger for API documentation.

 ## Demo